Go Solo or Partner? What’s Right for You as a Consultant?

-Most new factoring brokers and business finance consultants start their new ventures solo, managing all various tasks of setting up, launching, and operating their new enterprise by themselves.
-For most, this is usually a 180 degree departure from working on a daily basis with others if employed an any large company.
-Without question, one of the most sought after characteristics of starting your own business enterprise is the ability to finally be your own boss and, good, bad, or otherwise, make your own decisions.
-But launching a consultancy as a factoring broker or consultant is like few other business ventures.
-Without question, the earnings potential is exceptional and is what draws most to the business from the outset.
-But to be successful as an independent consultant also requires a considerable number of operational and marketing skills that most do not initially have.
-These are skills that must be developed over time and while you will certainly have a few, almost no one enters the industry fully equipped with everything needed.
-But there may be a better way to not only get operational quicker, but to also become successful more rapidly.
-And, that is by carefully selecting a business partner for your consultancy with skills that compliment your own.
+Without question, the earnings potential in factoring is exceptional and is what draws most to the business from the outset.
+To be successful as an independent consultant, however, also requires a considerable number of operational and marketing skills that most do not initially have.
+These are skills that must be developed over time, and while you will certainly have a few, almost no one in the industry is fully equipped with everything needed.
+However, there may be a better way to not only get operational quicker but also become successful more rapidly.
+And that is by carefully selecting a business partner for your consultancy with skills that complement your own.

-Though it is very easy to enter the factoring and alternative commercial finance industry with the intent of simply becoming an occasional or part-time referrer (agent), launching a business as a freelance independent commercial finance consultant or loan broker is something else entirely.
-With the help of a simple landing page, some basic training, and some very normal networking opportunities, referrers can not only succeed but actually thrive, working by themselves when and how much they desire.
-Full time professional consultants are typically quite different.
-Not only will they network on a much higher plain, but they will additionally utilize all types of direct marketing which will require various types of more advanced technology such as CRM setup and management, automations for drip marketing, marketing campaign creating, finely honed cold call prospecting skills, setting (and keeping) face to face appointments, so9cial media skills, and more.
-So rather than try to master all of the skills required for success as a full time consultant, does it make sense to carefully seek out a partner that comes equipped with skills that compliment your own and make up for those you lack?
+Full-time professional consultants are typically quite different.
+Not only will they network on a much higher plane, but they will additionally utilize all types of direct marketing, which will require various types of more advanced technology such as CRM setup and management, automation for drip marketing, marketing campaign creating, finely honed cold call prospecting skills, setting (and keeping) face to face appointments, so9cial media skills, and more.
+So rather than try to master all of the skills required for success as a full-time consultant, does it make sense to carefully seek out a partner equipped with skills that complement your own and make up for those you lack?
 For some, that may provide the perfect solution.

 Pros and Cons of a Consulting Partnership

-To be certain there are some pros and cons of a partnership vs. going solo when it comes to launching a business in factoring and alternative commercial finance products for small business owners.
-They include…
+To be certain, there are some pros and cons of a partnership vs. going solo when it comes to launching a business in factoring and alternative commercial finance products for small business owners.
+They include

 Going Solo